V-Mayya/sql-project/index.md

 Other trends can be identified by changing the GROUP BY condition accordingly or by using JOIN statements.
 For example, a trend can be established with magnitudes of a certain disaster such as earthquakes, number of fatalities and dates of disasters.
 By first getting data using the SELECT statement, a graph with time as the independent variable and other variables such as number of fatalities and magnitudes as the dependent variables can be used to derive relationships.

-In this instance, a causal relationship between magnitudes of earthquake and number of fatalities over time can be established (based on a priori hypothesis and intuition).
-However, in most instances, since correlation is not causation, more information is needed to establish trends.
+In this instance, a causal relationship between magnitudes of earthquake and number of fatalities over time cannot be established (despite a priori hypothesis and intuition).
+In most instances, since correlation is not causation, more information is needed to establish trends.

 ```
 -- Relationship between magnitudes of earthquakes and number of fatalities over time (2000-2022)
 CREATE VIEW magnitude_and_fatalities_view AS
-SELECT c.date, c.natural_disaster_ID, c.magnitude, d.number_of_fatalities FROM events c INNER JOIN fatalities_table_1 d ON c.date = d.date INNER JOIN fatalities_table_2 e ON c.date = e.date INNER JOIN fatalities_table_3 f ON c.date = f.date INNER JOIN fatalities_table_4 g ON c.date = g.date;
+(SELECT c.date, c.natural_disaster_ID, c.magnitude, d.number_of_fatalities FROM events c INNER JOIN fatalities_table_1 d ON c.date = d.date) UNION ALL (SELECT c.date, c.natural_disaster_ID, c.magnitude, e.number_of_fatalities FROM events c INNER JOIN fatalities_table_2 e ON c.date = e.date) UNION ALL (SELECT c.date, c.natural_disaster_ID, c.magnitude, f.number_of_fatalities FROM events c INNER JOIN fatalities_table_3 f ON c.date = f.date) UNION ALL (SELECT c.date, c.natural_disaster_ID, c.magnitude, g.number_of_fatalities FROM events c INNER JOIN fatalities_table_3 g ON c.date = g.date);

 -- Full view and condition to find relationship between magnitudes of earthquakes and number of fatalities over time
 SELECT * FROM magnitude_and_fatalities_view;
-SELECT * FROM magnitude_and_fatalities_view WHERE natural_disaster_ID = 2;
+SELECT * FROM magnitude_and_fatalities_view WHERE natural_disaster_ID = 2 ORDER BY magnitude asc;

--- Total number of fatalities by natural disaster type and country (or remove country_code completely)
+-- Total number of fatalities by natural disaster type and country
-SELECT c.natural_disaster_ID, c.country_code, SUM(number_of_fatalities) AS 'Total number of fatalities' FROM fatalities_table_1 c INNER JOIN fatalities_table_2 d ON natural_disaster_ID.c = natural_disaster_ID.d INNER JOIN fatalities_table_3 e ON natural_disaster_ID.d = natural_disaster_ID.e INNER JOIN fatalities_table_4 f ON natural_disaster_ID.e = natural_disaster_ID.f;

-OR

 SELECT natural_disaster_ID, country_code, SUM(number_of_fatalities) AS 'Total number of fatalities' FROM ((SELECT * FROM fatalities_table_1) UNION ALL (SELECT * FROM fatalities_table_2) UNION ALL (SELECT * FROM fatalities_table_3) UNION ALL (SELECT * FROM fatalities_table_4)) AS all_fatalities_table2 GROUP BY country_code, natural_disaster_ID;

 ```

 ### Further Questions/Extensions and Limitations